stevelorenz/comnetsemu/README.md

 In order to run these programs, your host OS must use [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel).
 You can install a GNU/Linux distribution on your physical machine.
+WARN: Two providers can not be used at the same time.
+Same VM can be created either by Virtualbox or KVM.

 Recommended and tested setup: